top of page

 "Yes... but can you prove it?"

-In 2017, SafeWork NSW inspectors did quite a blitz on WHS consultation compliance.
-They focused on businesses being able to provide evidence and proof that they consulted on WHS matters in accordance with the requirements of the WHS Act.
+In 2017, SafeWork NSW inspectors did a crackdown on WHS consultation compliance.
+They were focused on businesses being able to provide evidence and proof that they consulted on WHS matters in accordance with the requirements of the WHS Act.
 In that year, many businesses were issued Improvement Notices because they could not prove that they consulted when they should have.
-This was the beginning of a crackdown on WHS consultation that continues to this day.
+SafeWork NSW is still very focused on this, to this day.

 Duty to consult on WHS matters

-A person conducting a business or undertaking (PCBU) has a duty to consult on matters relating to health and safety in the workplace as per Sections 46 and 47 of the WHS Act.
-In tandem with this, business owners and company directors must ensure that it happens, as per Section 27 of the WHS Act which applies to them.
+A person conducting a business or undertaking (PCBU) has a duty to consult on matters relating to health and safety in the workplace.
+Business owners and company directors have an assurance role and therefore must ensure that it happens.
 A WHS duty holder cannot transfer or subcontract their legal liability to another party.
 Even if the task is delegated, the original party remains responsible for ensuring it is performed correctly.
 WHS duties are non-delegable.
-This includes the duty to consult.

-Thus, representatives of the PCBU must talk with other PCBUs that share the same premises; with landlords, suppliers, and with sub-contractors.
+Representatives of the PCBU must talk with other PCBUs that share the same premises, with landlords, suppliers, and with sub-contractors.
 (See WHS Act, Section 46.)
-For their own business they must talk to all staff in their employ who are or may be affected by a WHS matter.
+They must talk to all staff in the employ of the business who are or may be affected by a WHS matter.
 (See WHS Act, Section 47.)

 Consultation involves the sharing of information regarding health and safety.
 Workers must be informed, given reasonable opportunity to express their views, to raise issues, to contribute to the decision-making process and to be advised of outcomes.